 Notwithstanding the above, a lawyer counselling another lawyer has an ethical obligation to report to the Society upon learning that the lawyer being assisted is engaging in serious misconduct or in criminal activity related to the lawyer’s practice or there is a substantial risk that the lawyer may in the future engage in such conduct or activity.
 The Society cannot countenance such conduct regardless of a lawyer’s attempts at rehabilitation.

-Encouraging Client to Report Misconduct
+Encouraging Client to Report Dishonest Conduct

-7.1-4 A lawyer must encourage a client who has a claim or complaint against lawyer to report the facts to the Society as soon as reasonably practicable.
+7.1-4 A lawyer must encourage a client who has a claim or complaint against an apparently dishonest lawyer to report the facts to the Society as soon as reasonably practicable.

-Commentary

-In determining whether the matter involves “serious misconduct”, refer to Rule 6.01(3) and the related commentary.

 RESPONSIBILITY TO LAWYERS AND OTHERS